 Over a Century of Luxury Service

-Today, The Goring remains a favourite address and hidden gem for anyone seeking out that impeccably English luxury hotel in the centre of London.
+Today, The Goring remains a favourite address and hidden gem for anyone seeking that impeccably English luxury hotel in the heart of London.

 Through four generations of the Goring family, the hotel has come to deliver some of the finest personal service in the world.
 This world class service is set against the elegant backdrop of the rest of the hotel.
 From the Linley designed Dining Room celebrating the very best of British food, to the artistry of the hand-woven Gainsborough Silks which adorn the walls so gracefully, The Goring is a wonder to behold.
 The inside of the hotel is beautifully enhanced by The Goring Gardens – one of the largest private gardens in the capital.
 The Gardens provide guests with the perfect setting to enjoy the award-winning afternoon tea and The Goring is proud to be leading the way in restoring this wonderfully English pastime to popularity once again.

 With only 69 luxurious suites and rooms, The Goring is affectionately known as a “Baby Grand”.
 It is the finest of traditional hotels in the perfect location, but with the most intimate of atmospheres and personalised attention.